zeyugao/my_trgm/ReadMe.md

 # MyTrgm

-A limited implement of 3-GRAM algorithm for calculating the similarity between two strings.
+A limited implement of 3-GRAM algorithm for calculating the similarity between two strings for MySQL.

 From pg_trgm